calucifer/chefRepo/cookbooks/stevens_vms/README.md

 ====================
 This cookbook will do various vm setup taks for me
-At the moment it just installs aptitude if the machine is of the debian family
+At the moment it just installs aptitude if the machine is of the debian family also installs the locate package and runs 'updatedb'

+It sets the ssh

 Requirements
 ------------